Sclerotinia Facts

 Weed Management

-• Weeds are also alternate hosts for white mold in fields.
+• Weeds are also alternate hosts for white mould in fields.

 • Lambsquarters, ragweed, pigweed, and velvetleaf are some common weeds that can be infected by Sclerotinia sclerotiorum.